isuru9625/rss-parser/README.md

 **Run The Application**

-  clone the repository, https://github.com/isuru9625/rss-parser.git and run ResParserApplication.java.
+  Clone the repository, https://github.com/isuru9625/rss-parser.git and run ResParserApplication.java.
 The default port is 8080.
   And the documentation of this application is shown in below.